 Do You Mostly Commute or Use Your E-Bike for Fun?

-For trick riding or riding on dirt trails, you may want extra coverage to protect against vertical impacts and you may be able to put up with a heavier helmet.
+For trick riding or riding on dirt trails, you may want extra coverage to protect against vertical impacts, and you may be able to put up with a heavier helmet.
 For trick riding, eye protection may be warranted as well.

 What’s Your Size?

 The right fit is essential to finding the perfect helmet.
 Not only will a poorly-fitted bike helmet not be comfortable, but it will also not provide the same level of crash safety protection as a helmet that fits correctly.
 Make sure you are comfortable with the weight of the helmet, especially if you plan to ride for long hours.
 If that’s a concern, opt for a lightweight helmet to avoid any strain, pain, and/or dizziness.

 What Style Do You Like?

 E-bike riders can use differently styled helmets.
 You might want something designed to look like a traditional mod vintage scooter helmet with a visor or a more streamlined road bicycle helmet-like design instead.
 For a more stylish helmet, consider extra features like a detachable visor which can help your visibility on a sunny day and cool you down in hot weather.